“What’s eating you?” the bartender asked.

 “Shh,” she said.
 “It’s on me.”
 She tucked a folded cocktail napkin into Lewis’ front shirt pocket, then turned and walked away without another word.
 Lewis watched her go.

 What the hell was that about? he wondered.
 He reached into his pocket and unfolded the napkin.
-Written on it in pink ballpoint pen was the words, “Find me after.”
+Written on it in pink ballpoint pen were the words, “Find me after.”
 It was signed, “Shelby.”
 The tail of the “y” looped into a tiny heart at the end.

 Lewis looked up again, searching the bar for the waitress, but she was gone.